Revolting Puppets: Revolting Puppets universe

 The Revolting Puppets have created a parallel universe around the band.
-In this fiction world, an evil elite, known as the M-Pire, rules all aspects of society and oppresses the weak.
+In this fictional world, an evil elite, known as the M-Pire, rules all aspects of society and oppresses the weak.
 This Orwellian view of the world connects with our own world, and is used as a hyperbole to highlight where our society could become.

 We can't bear living in the world, the M-Pire has created for us.
 A world, where people live in golden cages, losing any sense of humanity.
 A world, so shallow and artificial, so cold and grey.

 With happy thoughts only, there is no room for improvement.
 Mankind is standing still.
 And innocent people die and no one cares.

 We must bring back the stuff that touched the heart.
 That made us think, sad, angry.
 That provoked us, gave us a new view.